DATA-606-2023-FALL-THURSDAY/Rudraraju_DurgaSivaSaiVarma/docs/Proposal.md

  ### 4.6 Wordcloud
 - Displaying the wordcloud Wordclous is the graphical representation of word frequency that give greater preference to words that appear more frequently in a source text.
 Using the wordcloud library I am creating two wordclouds one which shows spam words and the other which shows non-spam words.
+- From the word cloud of spam messages, we can see that the frequency of words like text, free, u, and call are high in spam messages and that the frequency of words like go, u, come, got, call and love are high in Ham messages of the data.
 - **Word cloud for the spam messages:**
 <img width="508" alt="image" src="https://github.com/Rdssvarma/UMBC-DATA606-FALL2023-THURSDAY/blob/main/Images/Word%20cloud%20for%20the%20spam%20messages.png">